Updated June 2024, Dec. 16, 2024 , Nov. 14. 2025; Feb. 4/26

 6.2.1 When I show these feelings to myself, I’m feeling sorry for myself.

 6.2.3 Give-up feelings: hopeless, overwhelmed, discouraged.
+A stronger way to get sympathy.

 AS 6.3 Show of negative dominant feelings: intensity, impatience, frustration, anger; towards myself or you, to shake up, frighten or hurt me or you, to force approval of my point of view.
-In other words, I use the power of disapproval to hurt you or myself into approving of my point of view.
+In other words, I use the innate human power of disapproval to hurt you or myself into approving of my point of view.

 Anger is the obvious example.